-On an off-road bike this road would have been fun, but on and heavy Versys it ain't fun with all the sand, stones and put-holes.
+On an off-road bike this road would have been fun, but on heavy Kawasaki Versys it ain't fun with all the sand, stones and put-holes.
 The all main road from Pakse to Attapeu was in very good condition.

 From Attapeu to Don Khong

 |Crossing the Mekong River on the ferry to Don Khong|

 |The mighty Mekong River in South Laos|